-In August 2018, the Company completed a program of ground geophysical surveys, consisting of 23 line kilometers of IP and magnetics at Pucamayo East.
+In August 2018, the Company completed a program of ground geophysical surveys, consisting of 23-line kilometers of IP and magnetics at Pucamayo East.
 The program achieved the primary objective of defining additional drill targets and expanding the target areas to the south and east of the original drill target.
 The area of the geophysics survey coincides with both a large high sulphidation epithermal target and a porphyry-type target.
 The 3 x 2 km high sulphidation epithermal target is evidenced with mapped areas of hydrothermal breccias, vuggy silica, residual silica, and clay assemblages.
 The results of the geophysics program confirm the conceptual model, and the significant exploration potential at Pucamayo East.

 In June 2018 the Company received written confirmation from the Peruvian Ministry of Energy and Mines ("MEM") that its Declaración de Impacto Ambiental ("DIA") at Pucamayo east, issued in 2015 with an expiry in March of 2018, has had its expiry extended until March 5, 2020.
-The Company has reached agreement with the local community regarding surface access, and is currently negotiating land access with the relevant individuals holding surface rights.
+In January 2020, the Company received 'Autorizacion de Incio de Actividades de Exploración' from the MEM, which extends the expiry of the DIA for 2 years.
+The Company has reached agreement with the local community regarding community engagement and surface access, and with local community's support is negotiating land access with the relevant individuals holding surface rights.